Newmarket Scientific

 Agrisera has recently developed a TurboID polyclonal antibody (AS20 4440) suitable for Western Blotting.
 This antibody has been independently validated by WB in Arabidopsis thaliana leaves.

-If you have any questions regarding this product, or require any other tag antibodies, please contact us at: tech@nktscientific.com.
+If you have any questions regarding this product, or require any other epitope tag antibodies, please contact us at: tech@nktscientific.com

 HA tag antibodies